CindykeTimeplus/docs/docs/showcases.md

 ### HubSpot custom dashboards/alerts {#hubspot}

 We use [HubSpot](https://hubspot.com/) as our CRM system.
 We have built sink connectors for both [AirByte](https://github.com/airbytehq/airbyte/pull/21226) and [Meltano](https://github.com/timeplus-io/target-timeplus) Batch jobs are configured to use the HubSpot source connector to send data to Timeplus workspace.
-This kind of basic customer information can be used to build custom dashboards, alerts and lookups to enrich other data.
+This kind of basic customer information can be used to build custom dashboards, alerts, and lookups to enrich other data.

 ### Jitsu clickstream analysis

 We use the open source [Jitsu](https://jitsu.com/) platform to collect event data from every source - web, email, chatbot, CRM - into our choice of data stack: Timeplus.
 The free version of Jitsu Cloud allows you to send events out via a webhook.
-With our powerful [Ingestion API](ingest-api), those page view data arrive in Timeplus workspace in real-time and help us to understand the usage pattern, from past 0.6 second to past 6 months.
+With our powerful [Ingestion API](ingest-api), those page view data arrive in Timeplus workspace in real-time and help us to understand the usage pattern, from the past 0.6 seconds to past 6 months.

 ### Real-time Twitter marketing {#twitter}